NIH-NEI/fhir-for-research-workshop/slides/slides.md

 - What if you only know the patient’s last name?
   - We could do **two queries**: one to get the ID with `GET [base]/Patient?name=peter`, and then a second to get the MedicationRequests for patients with that ID
   - The FHIR API supports **just one query**: `GET [base]/MedicationRequest?subject.name=peter`
-  - Note that `MedicationRequest.subject` [can be either a Patient or Group](https://www.hl7.org/fhir/medicationrequest.html), so this is better: `GET [base]/MedicationRequest?subject:Patient.name=peter`
+  - Note that `MedicationRequest.subject` <a href="https://www.hl7.org/fhir/medicationrequest.html" data-preview-link="false">can be either a Patient or Group</a>, so this is better: `GET [base]/MedicationRequest?subject:Patient.name=peter`

 </div>